 Considering the capabilities of the system, it is safe to say that the higher price is more than justified due to Sutro being one of the most premium pool monitors right now.
 It is also for this reason that Sutro topped our recommendations list for the best automated chemical monitors.

-You can also visit Sutro’s official website and frequently avail major discounts of up to $75 by revealing a coupon.
+You can also visit Sutro’s official website and avail a discount of $50 by using the discount code “THEWATERHOBBY”